Qubic-Hub/qubic-wallet/README.md

 # Qubic Wallet

 This is a fully functional wallet for the Qubic project (https://discord.com/invite/2vDMR8m).
-It is developed using flutter and compiles successfully for Android.
-There are some issues with Windows and MacOS builds which will soon be ironed out
+Works great in Android and Windows (check releases pages).
+Tested and works on MacOS and iOS (no releases provided, you will have to manually compile it).

 ## Functionality